FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 As a small example, let's suppose our 4 computers above in the screenshot were all part of a torrent download.
 Peer 1 completes the download and is now added to the list of seeders, while Peers 2-4 are still downloading the file.
 The download speed for those peers rises significantly because they now have Peer 1 to distribute the entire file.
 If Peer 1 quits uploading, Peers 2-4 now don't have the means to get the file from another source, and have to rely on the original seed (some client somewhere) to once again give them the remaining pieces.

 At a very high level, this is the process that Bittorent goes through in order for you to get the file you need.
 The entire protocol is based on the symbiotic relationship needed between peers in order to be most efficient.
 It only works well if everyone contributes.
 "The more the merrier" I guess is the right phrase to label this concept.
+This doesn't mean that Bittorenting or using P2P in general will always be faster than normal downloading, as we've gone over why this may not be the case.
+We've at least differentiated between the two ways and can see the pros and cons.

 "Ok, that's interesting, but isn't BitTorrent illegal?"